-The report was launched at our 50th Business Forum, where senior business executives heard insights from Justin King, former CEO of Sainsbury’s about the changing face of food retail.
+The report was launched at our 50th Business Forum, where senior business executives heard from keynote speaker Justin King, former CEO of Sainsbury’s on the changing face of food retail.

-Around the world the increasing pressures on our food systems are becoming ever more visible.
+Around the world we are seeing the ever increasing pressures on our food systems.
 Droughts, flooding, competition for land and soil erosion are all taking their toll.

-Food: All things considered analyses these trends and tensions, all of which have been discussed in our first 50 Business Forum meetings, and draws out the key levers that will drive transformational change.
+The report analyses the trends and tensions that have emerged over our 50 Business Forum meetings, and draws out the key levers that will drive transformational change.